kwong0419/youtube-to-spotify/README.md

 ### `About`

-Thanks for checking our Music Extentsion.
-This Chrome extention lets users add music from YouTube to their Spotify playlist.
+Thanks for checking our Music Extension.
+This Chrome extension lets users add music from YouTube to their Spotify playlist.
 It can only be launched when on a YouTube page.
-When launch the Chrome extention will look for a matching songs and diplay to the user.
+When launched the Chrome extension will look for a matching song and display to the user.

 ![Image of look up song](https://i.ibb.co/zrgQsp9/Screen-Shot-2020-10-08-at-2-28-51-PM.png)